1,000+ Opportunities

 Publications November 21, 2024 Meals On Wheel Delivers Nutritious, Personal Interactions Peter Wong, a former airline worker, found renewed purpose through North Area Meals on Wheels ...

-Based on current listing details, eligibility includes: Nonprofits in Central New York.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits in Central New York.
+Confirm the full requirements in the official notice before applying.

 The Homeless Youth Program is a grant from the Illinois Department of Human Services that funds services for homeless and at-risk youth across Illinois.
 Administered through the Office of Community and Positive Youth Development, it supports nonprofit organizations delivering shelter, outreach, and support services to young people experiencing homelessness or housing instability.
 Eligible applicants are Illinois-based nonprofits with demonstrated capacity to serve youth.
 Awards range from $100,000 to $800,000 per year under CSFA number 444-80-0711.
 This is a FY 2026 funding opportunity with an application deadline of May 21, 2025.